 I would ask the reader whether or not you think these issues are significant.
 If not, why not?
 If they are, then what should be done about this situation?

 Returning to Dr. Ryken’s quote, he says that he “listened to Dr. Graham preach the gospel he loved to proclaim” and by it was spiritually moved to recommit his life to Christ.
 This raises other questions.
 First, I would be curious to know what was the specific content of the gospel message Dr. Ryken heard when he first believed.
 And secondly, what was the content of the message when he recommitted his life to Christ at the BGC dedication.
 He says it was “the good news of forgiveness for sin and the free gift of eternal life through the crucifixion and resurrection of Jesus Christ.”
-Dr. Ryken obviously took these as truths as applying to him personally.
-And as much as the non-Calvinist is glad a young Phillip Ryken understood that these “good news” truths applied to himself , surely Dr. Ryken’s application of them to himself was a presumption on his part in light of the Calvinist doctrines of predestination, unconditional election and limited atonement he would subsequently come to embrace.
+Dr. Ryken obviously took these as truths that applied to him personally.
+And as much as the non-Calvinist is glad a young Philip Ryken understood that these “good news” truths applied to himself, surely Dr. Ryken’s application of them to himself was a presumption on his part in light of the Calvinist doctrines of predestination, unconditional election and limited atonement he would subsequently come to embrace.

 It would not be hard to imagine what a difference it would have made if the young Phillip Ryken heard the “doctrines of grace” as the “gospel” message.
 On the preaching of these doctrines Phillip Ryken would have had to confront the fact of the real possibility that he is not among the elect and therefore cannot be saved.
 He would have heard and had to accept the fact that there is nothing he could do or must do to be saved.
 He would have been told that he could not exercise faith.
 He would have heard that he would have to wait for God to do a saving work in him lest he do some work to merit and contribute to his own salvation.
 He would have heard that salvation is “all of God” and it could very well be that Phillip Ryken is not among those predestined to salvation.
-It is a real possibility that he is not one of the elect.
+To this day, it is a real possibility that he is not one of the elect.
 Where is the “good news” in this message?
+There is none.

 Therefore, how is Dr. Ryken’s testimony coherent with his present Calvinist “doctrines of grace?”
 How did Dr. Ryken understand these words at that time and how does he understand these words now in light of his present Calvinism?
 Why did Dr. Ryken “convert” to Calvinism if he was saved and recommitted his life to Christ under Dr. Graham’s non-Calvinist gospel message?
 It seems that Dr. Ryken’s Calvinism is a post-non-Calvinist-conversion-theology.
 That is, a person only becomes saved by hearing the “good news” that God’s love and saving work in Christ assuredly applies to them.
 They need to know that they are included.
 Only afterwards do they embrace Calvinism (for whatever reasons), which is antithetical to what they first heard in that it limits God’s love and saving work in Christ only to an exclusive group of elect individuals who remain unknown to anyone.
 Therefore, the convert to Calvinism can only presume that they themselves are among that group.